burlachenkok/exploring-python3/python3-note.md

 If you want to open the file in the specified encoding you can specify this in [open()]( https://docs.python.org/3/library/functions.html#open).

 To open and close files you can use open()/close() calls.
 One shorthand to automatize this operation is to use [with](https://docs.python.org/3/reference/compound_stmts.html#the-with-statement) statement.

 With statement provides two facilities:
 * The opening of the file.
-* Closing in success and software exception.
+* Closing in the successful execution of its block and closing in case of obtaining any software exception within the `with` block statement.

 Example:
 ```python